 May Queen Edna May Fairweather with her retinue

-This special display of a May Queen costume, crown, original programme and photographs showcases Bootle’s once popular May Day demonstration festival, first held in 1899.
+This former display of a May Queen costume, crown, original programme and photographs showcased Bootle’s once popular May Day demonstration festival, first held in 1899.

 10 year old Edna May Fairweather was crowned May Queen at the pageant in South Park, Bootle on 6 June 1931.
 She wore this fabulous dress, cloak and crown for the occasion.